Work Integrated Learning

 - apply and consolidate knowledge gained in your course

-- experience work place culture
+- experience workplace and industry culture

 - explore career options relevant to your discipline